Non-equispaced B-spline wavelets: B-splines and multiresolution

 The objective is of course to identify the nonzero entries of $H_j^{\left[\widetilde{p}\right]}$.
 The strategy followed in this paper is based on a factorisation that can be applied to any band-limited refinement matrix $H_j$.
 The factorisation starts from a partition of the rows of the matrix into an even and an odd subset, leading to submatrices $H_{j,e}$ and $H_{j,o}$ and so that the refinement equation (\ref{eq:2scalematrix}) can be written as

 \begin{remark} The matrix $H_{j,e}$ is a squared matrix, because in the nested refinement, the even subset of knots at scale $j+1$ are exactly the knots at scale $j$. \end{remark}

 These submatrices can then be factored in an iterative way, alternating between two sorts of factorisation steps.
 The alternation is the matrix equivalent of Euclid's algorithm for finding the greatest common divider \citep{daubechies98:factorlifting}.
 The superscript $[s]$ in the theorem refers to the factorisation step.
 It should not be confused with the superscript $\left[\widetilde{p}\right]$ referring to the order of a B-spline.
+In Section \ref{subsec:designliftingsteps}, both $s$ and $\widetilde{p}$ will appear in single superscripts.
+The subsequent result uses the following definition for bandwidth of a rectangular matrix. \begin{definition} (bandwidth of a refinement matrix) Let $A$ be an $m \times n$ matrix, where in each column $j = 1,\ldots,n$, there exists a row $i_1(j)$ so that

-In Section \ref{sec:designliftingsteps}, both $s$ and $\widetilde{p}$ will appear in single superscripts. \begin{thm}(factorisation into lifting steps) Given a refinement matrix $H_j^{[s]}$ and the submatrices $H_{j,e}^{[s]}$ and $H_{j,o}^{[s]}$ containing its even and odd rows respectively.
+with $b$ independent from $j$, then the bandwidth of this matrix is $b$. \end{definition} \begin{thm}(factorisation into lifting steps) Given a refinement matrix $H_j^{[s]}$ and the submatrices $H_{j,e}^{[s]}$ and $H_{j,o}^{[s]}$ containing its even and odd rows respectively.
 If $H_{j,e}^{[s]}$ has a larger bandwidth than $H_{j,o}^{[s]}$, then we can always find a lower \emph{bidiagonal} matrix $U_j^{[s+1]}$ and a matrix $H_{j,e}^{[s+1]}$ with smaller bandwidth than that of $H_{j,o}^{[s]}$ so that

 If $H_{j,o}^{[s]}$ has a larger bandwidth than $H_{j,e}^{[s]}$, then we can always find an upper \emph{bidiagonal} matrix $P_j^{[s+1]}$ and a matrix $H_{j,o}^{[s+1]}$ with smaller bandwidth than that of $H_{j,e}^{[s]}$ so that